 Helpful Tips

-Calculate how much of your soul you spend each week.
+1. Assess.
+Calculate how much of your soul you spend each

 regard.

-Find out how many checks you can write against your soul.
+3. Learn.
+Find out how many checks you can write against your

 significant fees.

-Consider investing your soul in a retirement account or deferred
+4. Invest.
+Consider investing your soul in a retirement account

 Thursday

-The Internet has made book burning irrelevant and redundant at the same
+The Internet has made book burning impossible and redundant at the same

 time.